fbpx

 VP – Marketing & Development

-Juan Cruz is the VP – Marketing & Development at Inszone Insurance Services.
-He joined the company in 2016, bringing with him over 7 years of experience in direct response Marketing.
-Juan holds a Bachelor’s degree in Global Studies as well as a minor in Anthropology from the University of California Los Angeles (UCLA).
-In his current role at Inszone he oversees all aspects of marketing, entrusted with the task of building a consistent brand as well as successful direct response campaigns.
-During his career, Juan has helped multiple companies improve and expand their digital presence, grow their lead generation, and improve their brand.
+Juan Cruz is the Vice President of Marketing and Development at Inszone Insurance Services.
+He joined the company in 2016, bringing with him over seven years of experience in direct response marketing.
+Juan holds a bachelor’s degree in Global Studies with a minor in Anthropology from the University of California, Los Angeles (UCLA).

-Juan is a travel enthusiast with 25 countries visited so far, Scuba diver and Bike rider, believes in working hard to enjoy life to the fullest.
+A passionate traveler, Juan has visited 25 countries and is an avid scuba diver and bike rider.
+He believes in working hard to enjoy life to the fullest.

 Change Contrast